IlanKro/Tdd-Assigment-2-SCE/README.md

 # Versioning
 The Versioning management is delegated to Github the numbering is mainly a progress check for how big are the changes.
 # Authors
-•	Sharon Yaroshetsky
+	•Sharon Yaroshetsky

-•	Ilan Kroter
+	•Ilan Kroter

-•	Noy Nir
+	•Noy Nir
 Students of Sami Shamoon Collegue of Engineering in Ashdod.
 # License
 This project is open source, you might freely use anything on it if you see fit.
 # Acknowledgments
-•	CoronaVirus for fucking us up with the team meeting.
+	•CoronaVirus for fucking us up with the team meeting.

-•	Danny Park(ynnadkrap)- for using his NBA API.
+	•Danny Park(ynnadkrap)- for using his NBA API.

-•	Yaniv Ben Zvi- the project mentor.
+	•Yaniv Ben Zvi- the project mentor.